The Best European Tax Havens Where You Can Pay Zero or Low Taxes

 Ireland

-Ireland also operates a remittance based taxation system so wealthy foreigners can live in Ireland tax free.
-Tax will be payable on funds remitted to Ireland as income, like in the UK, however there are options to categorise the funds received so that they are not income.
-Interestingly a UK citizen can move to Ireland and use the remittance tax system to live there tax free.
-An Irish citizen can live in the UK tax free provided they have no UK source income.
-Definitely something for over taxed UK and Irish nationals consider if they don’t want to venture too far from home.
+Ireland also operates a remittance-based taxation system so wealthy foreigners can live in Ireland tax-free.
+Tax will be payable on funds remitted to Ireland as income, like in the UK.
+However, there are options to categorize the funds received so that they are not income.
+Interestingly a UK citizen can move to Ireland and use the remittance tax system to live there tax-free.
+An Irish citizen can live in the UK tax-free, provided they have no UK source income.
+Definitely, something for over-taxed UK and Irish nationals to consider if they don’t want to venture too far from home.

 The Channel Islands

-Liberty Mundo helps high net worth clients with tax minimisation, second residencies and asset protection strategies.
-Get in touch with us to start building your plan to live tax free with your assets fully protected.
+Liberty Mundo helps high-net-worth clients with tax minimization, second residencies, and asset protection strategies.
+Get in touch with us to start building your plan to live tax-free with your assets fully protected.